olasson/CarND-Self-Driving-Car/CarND-Vehicle-Detection/writeup_report.md

 * Improve the accuracy
 * Predict vehicle location based on previous frames and use it to limit search area.
 * A neural network could omitt the sliding window technique.
-* For oncoming traffic and far-away cars, I tried smaller scales, but it resulted in sooooo many false positives.
+* For oncoming traffic and far-away cars, I tried smaller scales, but it resulted alot of false positives.